Cost of Owning a Bernese Mountain Dog

 Owning a Bernese Mountain Dog is a significant financial commitment over their 6-8 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog benefits from care tailored to its physical and behavioral profile.
 At 70-115 lbs with a life expectancy of 6-8 yrs, the Bernese Mountain Dog represents a significant commitment that rewards prepared owners with years of devoted companionship.

 First-Year Expenses